 Is Phi Theta Kappa the same thing as the Honors Scholar program?

 No, but if you are a member of Phi Theta Kappa, you already meet at least one criterion for acceptance to the Honors Scholar program!
 The Honors Program and Phi Theta Kappa each have separate application procedures.
 We serve many of the same students, and the Honors Program highly encourages Honors Scholars to become involved in Phi Theta Kappa, a wonderful student organization that provides outstanding opportunities for leadership, research, and service.
-See the "Activities/Organizations" page of our site.
+See the "News and Activities" page of our site.